Our advice? Start slow.

 4. Diversify.
 It’s better to make multiple small investments rather than one large one.
 Plus, it’ll help you learn more.

-For more tips, head over to Startup Investor School – an entire video series of tips from the world's best startup investor, Y Combinator.
+For more tips, head to Startup Investor School – an entire video series of guidance from the world's best startup investor, Y Combinator.

 Note that these are tips, not investment *recommendations,* and you should make your own decisions when deciding what to invest in.